nleoutsa/PlanetStackPrivacyPolicy/README.md

-# PlanetStackPrivacyPolicy
+# Privacy Policy
-Planet Stack Privacy Policy
+We do not collect or store any data.